 Hack Three: Use a Coat Hanger

 A coat hanger is, strangely enough, a great makeshift gunk removal device.
 Take a regular wire coat hanger, straighten it out and bend its end into a small hook.
-Insert it into your drains hole, and start “fishing” with it.
+Insert it into your drain hole, and start “fishing” with it.
 Remove any gunk slowly, and set it aside.
 Repeat the process as necessary.

 Hack Four: Use a Plunger

 We know: Using a plunger isn’t exactly a hack, but it’s worth an honorable mention.
 Make sure your plunger has a cup at the end, as these cups are made specifically for sink and bathtub drains.
-Make sure you’re gentle, and plunge out any unwanted material.
+Make sure you’re gentle and plunge out any unwanted material.

 Hack Five: Use a Plastic Bottle

 If you don’t have a plunger, fear not: You can make a de-clogger out of a plastic bottle.
-Simply cut it, and inert the open end over the drain.
+Simply cut it, and insert the open end over the drain.
 Press against the bottle’s body, and pretend it’s a suction plunger.
 You’d be surprised by the power a single plastic bottle has.